Goshen Scout Reservation: Camp Baird

 Camp Baird is the base camp for the Lenhok'sin High Adventure program.
 Lenhok'sin offers "backpacking, caving, rappelling, horsemanship, black powder rifle shooting, fishing, and canoeing" The backpacking typically takes five days to travel over the "rough terrain in the Alleghany Mountains."
-Scouts can choose from a traditional backpacking trek, a Civil War week, a canoe trek, or a "COPE and Rope" trek.
-In a traditional trek, Scouts hike from outpost to outpost during the week and experience various activities with significance to history or high adventure sports.
-Scouts are on the trek from Monday morning to Friday afternoon.
-Throughout the week, crews may be found at the outposts, which are scattered around the reservation.
-LHA is recommended for Scouts at or above the age of 13, and in decent physical condition.

 Boy Scout Camps

 Camp Bowman

-Camp Bowman was the first camp to be built on the Goshen Scout Reservation hence their slogan, "Bowman, Bowman Number 1!"
-Camp Bowman is also the only camp to use its original camp sign.
-The camp is located directly across Lake Merriweather from Camp Olmsted.
+Camp Bowman was the first camp to be built on the Goshen Scout Reservation, and is located directly across Lake Merriweather from Camp Olmsted.
 "Camp Bowman's entrance is just beyond the dam that compounds water for the lake."

-Camp Bowman has been teaching Scouting values for over forty years.
-Various mementos can be found in the Admin Building, including gifts from several foreign staff members who were part of an international camp staff exchange program as well as staff neckerchiefs from early camp years.
-Every staff photo is on display, along with photos from the first year camp was open, as well as the medal given to every camper from the inaugural year.

 Programs

-For six weeks each summer the camp is visited by 2,400 participants.
+For four weeks each summer the camp is visited by 500 participants.
 Camp Bowman is the only camp at the Goshen Scout Reservation where all units use patrol cooking, rather than dining hall or meals picked up like take-out in a system that reservation camps call heater stack.
 Each patrol cooks at their campsite using a propane stove or campfire.

-The first year camper program, called Bowman Brigade, focuses on the rank requirements of Scout, Tenderfoot, Second Class, and First Class.
-Staff introduce participants to different merit badges.
-The older Scout program with an age requirement of 14, called Bowman Vets, focuses on wakeboarding, action archery, an iron man competition, an introduction to the Lenhok'sin program, geocaching, search and rescue, water sports, and a hike to a higher altitude with an overnight stay.
-The Venturing Camp program is designed for rank advancement toward the Ranger and Summit awards as well as developing skills required for high adventure experiences like Lenhok'sin, Philmont, Summit, and Northern Tier.